InnerSourceCommons/InnerSourceLearningPath/introduction/principles.md

 * Progress on feature requirements
 * Decision making of the host team

-When possible, the above should be communicated clearly and in details, from teams internal definitions of items to special case scenarios specific to the project, in a manner that can be easily queried and understood to those that are not part of the core team.
+When possible, the above should be communicated clearly and in detail, from teams' internal definitions of items to special-case scenarios specific to the project.
+This communication should be done in a manner that can be easily queried and understood to those that are not part of the core team.

 ## Prioritized Mentorship

 _Mentorship_ from host team to guest team via trusted committers is a key aspect of InnerSource.
 Contributors on guest teams are upleveled so that they understand enough about the host team's project/repo to change it successfully.
 In the process of doing so, they come to better understand the host team's software system as a general consumer and ambassador for the project/software.
-This individual contributor can then over time and with experience take on a broader role in the project as a trusted committer.
+This individual contributor can, over time and with experience, take on a broader role in the project as a trusted committer.

 It's critical that this mentorship for contributors is _Prioritized_ by the host team.
 The host team should strive to make time to mentor guest team contributors _at the time that the contributor needs it_ as opposed to when it's convenient to the host team.
 At times it may be a culture change for engineers on the host team to spend time helping others to code rather than just coding themselves.
 This mentorship is valuable to both the individual contributor and the host, and it is worth doing well.
 It proves to be mutually beneficial in the long run.
-By improving the code, the contributor models, forges or improves relationships within an organization that may not have existed otherwise.
+By improving the code, the contributor forges or improves relationships within an organization that may not have existed otherwise.
 Open source readily recognizes this point and considers it as an honor to achieve trusted committer status on a project.